Gazerb/PeakMotion/README.md

 Icons were used alongside teat to help the user understand sections of the website at a glance.
 I have taken the icons used in this project from Font Awesome (https://fontawesome.com/).

 #### Typography
+After some research, I found that the 4th most common font used on gym and sports websites is Monserrat.
+I decided to go with the 4th most used as i wanted this website to be similar but also slightly different, This font was used for the logo and navigation bar.
+Google fonts recommended Roberto as a secondary font so this was used for the body of the website.

 ## Gitpod Reminders